Sh0g0-1758/scarlet/README.md

 - Declaration like `int x,y;` are not supported.
 You have to write `int x` and `int y` in seperate lines.
 - Array function parameters are not supported, as they are anyway decayed to pointers.
 You should rewrite `int foo(int a[])` to `int foo(int *a)`.
 - We do not support the `const` keyword right now.
+- We also do not support `function pointers` right now.
 - The cases in a switch statement must be a constant.
 So you cannot have `unop<constant>` because scarlet will try to evaluate this and thus treat the result as a variable.
 So `case -100` is wrong.

 ## Contributing Guidelines